uswds/uswds/CONTRIBUTING.md

 The Design System comes with optional tooling for detecting visual regressions, which can be especially useful if you're refactoring CSS.

-These tests work by comparing current screenshots of the Design System's Fractal components to "golden" screenshots that represent what the components are supposed to look like.
+These tests work by comparing current screenshots of the Design System's pattern library components to "golden" screenshots that represent what the components are supposed to look like.